kjetilv/dropwizard-configstack/README.md

 ### Common base config

 The bundler takes a common-config argument, which will be loaded first of all.
-This is a nice way to enforce some core settings across many applications – consistent logging springs to mind:
+This is a nice way to enforce some global settings across several applications – consistent logging springs to mind:

 ```java
 bootstrap.addBundle(